 Portable Greenhouse ~ What to Consider Before Buying One

 Another advantage to aeroponics is you won’t be dependent about hardiness zones and climate.
 You can control the environment to grow year round.

 With aeroponics, you control the environment.
-This results in faster growing cycles along with more reliable yields.
+This results in faster growth and growing cycles along with more reliable yields.

 More Oxygen for Your Plants

 It turns out that exposed roots can survive and even thrive without soil.
 In fact, it is actually very good for the roots of the plant to be without soil.

 When the roots are allowed to grow freely, they get more oxygen, which will enable them to grow at a much faster rate.

 Helps Save on Water